je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

        # error "Never include <bits/link.h> directly; use <link.h> instead."
        #endif

+To see `make` targets in this repository, run

+      make help

 The file `a_test.c` contains only a test (with a lot of memory-leaking) just to see how the audit library reports it.
 You could use: